CrossChainLabs/near-registrar/README.md

 - `yarn test:unit:rs`: Runs all Rust tests in the project
 - `yarn build:rs`: Compiles the Rust contracts to [Wasm] binaries

-# AssemblyScript

-_Using Gitpod?
-You can skip these setup steps!_

-To run this project locally:

-1. Prerequisites: Make sure you have Node.js ≥ 12 installed (https://nodejs.org), then use it to install [yarn]: `npm install --global yarn` (or just `npm i -g yarn`)
-2. Install dependencies: `yarn install` (or just `yarn`)

-Now you can run all the [AssemblyScript]-related scripts listed in `package.json`!
-Scripts you might want to start with:

-- `yarn test:unit:as`: Runs all AssemblyScript tests with filenames ending in `unit.spec`
-- `yarn build:as`: Compiles the AssemblyScript contracts to [Wasm] binaries

 ## Data collection